Burning Bright (film): Plot

-Kelly leaves out raw meat laced with sleeping pills to distract the tiger, but to no avail.
+Kelly leaves out raw meat laced with sleeping pills to distract Lucifer, but to no avail.
 Back upstairs, she finds the attic nailed shut, so she and Tom hide in a storage cupboard.
-When the tiger corners them, Kelly uses a crowbar to break a hole through the wall for them to crawl out into the hallway, but not before the beast maims her leg.
+When Lucifer corners them, Kelly uses a crowbar to break a hole through the wall for them to crawl out into the hallway, but not before the tiger injures her leg.
 While hiding in John's study, Kelly discovers he has taken out life insurance policies on both her and Tom, and intends to collect the money upon their deaths.
 She then finds John's gun and five bullets.

-Downstairs, Kelly attempts to shoot the tiger but the first chamber is empty, leading the animal to chase her through the house.
+Downstairs, Kelly attempts to shoot Lucifer but the first chamber is empty, leading the tiger to chase her through the house.
 Tom is distracted watching a home video of his mother and refuses to leave.
-Back in the laundry room, Kelly is able to break the board-covered window and climbs out just as the tiger breaks in and leaps to attack her.
-She makes it to her car but remembers that Tom is still alone with the tiger and returns to the house.
+Back in the laundry room, Kelly is able to break the board-covered window and climbs out just as Lucifer breaks in and leaps to attack her.
+She makes it to her car but remembers that Tom is still alone with Lucifer and returns to the house.
 Upon finding him, Kelly comforts Tom over their mother's suicide and promises that she will never abandon him.

-With Tom's cooperation, Kelly regroups and creates a makeshift torch, which she uses to fight off the tiger as they are attacked on their way back to the laundry room via the kitchen.
-She instructs Tom to climb into an empty chest freezer; safe from the tiger, Kelly hums Tom a lullaby and he falls asleep.
+With Tom's cooperation, Kelly regroups and creates a makeshift torch, which she uses to fight off Lucifer as they are attacked on their way back to the laundry room via the kitchen.
+She instructs Tom to climb into an empty chest freezer; safe from Lucifer, Kelly hums Tom a lullaby and he falls asleep.

-The next morning, Kelly wakes to John removing the board from the front door with a drill, realising it was him who trapped them inside.
-John reveals Kelly and Tom's mother was going to leave him so he actually killed her, then removed her children from her life insurance.
-Suddenly, the tiger attacks and mauls John.
-It then proceeds to eat him, allowing Kelly and Tom to sneak out of the house.
+The next morning, Kelly wakes to John removing the board from the front door with a drill, realizing it was him who trapped them inside.
+John reveals Kelly and Tom's mother was going to leave him so he actually murdered her, then removed her children from her life insurance.
+Suddenly, Lucifer attacks and mauls John to death.
+The tiger then proceeds to eat his corpse, allowing Kelly and Tom to sneak out of the house.
 Standing outside among debris from the hurricane, Tom takes Kelly's hand and they begin to walk away together.